Dynamic Pages

 These insights became the foundation for a modular component library — built around the content team’s real needs: flexible sections, editable content, controlled visual variations, and responsive layouts that could support different page types independently.

-Reusable components · Editor flexibility · Responsive layouts · Brand consistency
+Reusable structure · Editor flexibility · Responsive behavior · Brand consistency

 Contact Form Strip